Cold Start vs. Traditional Yogurt: Time, Cost, and Taste Compared

 What’s the Difference?

-• Traditional Method: Heat milk to 180°F, then cool before adding a starter.
+• Traditional Method: Heat milk to 180°F (to rearrange the protein for thicker yogurt), then cool before adding a starter.

 • Cold Start Method: Skip the heating step and go straight to incubation using ultra-filtered milk.